-After addressing the problems, the plugin updates its analysis in real time and updated it’s rating to green 🙂 – yay!
-Now we know that this piece of content has a good chance of earning the affections of website visitors.
+After addressing the problems, the plugin updates its analysis in real time and updated it’s rating to green ? – yay!
+As a result, we can be confident that this piece of content has a good chance of earning the affections of website visitors.

 Here’s that article from the example above – Beginners Guide to Podcasting With WordPress.
 Can you see how it’s been optimized for the keyphrase?

 However, getting a green happy face isn’t enough to create content that visitors (and Google) will love.
 Your content needs to have substance – facts, details, and explained in an engaging manner.
 If your content sucks in the first place, optimizing it won’t make it much better.
 You also don’t have to address every problem identified in the analysis to get a green happy face.
 Optimize your content enough and move on.

 If you want to learn more about how to use this excellent tool from Yoast, read their blog post: How to use Yoast SEO’s content analysis tool.

 While the free version of Yoast SEO is awesome, if you’re serious about SEO do consider purchasing the premium upgrade.

 Do you find it hard to create high-quality content?
 If you do, follow the steps in Fizzle’s free 80/20 Copywriting Workbook.
 We can’t recommend it highly enough.

 Other WordPress SEO Plugins

 While we are big fans of Yoast SEO, it is by no means the only SEO plugin available for WordPress.
 Here are some alternatives for you to consider.

 - SEOPress is an all-in-one plugin that also includes Google Analytics integration.